 A Third Possibility - An LLC Taxed as a Corporation

-Just to muddy the waters, you might want to consider forming an LLC and then electing to have the LLC taxed as a corporation or S corporation.
+You might want to consider forming an LLC and then electing to have the LLC taxed as a corporation or S corporation.
 The S corporation is not formed separately; it's a tax status.
 It combines the simplicity of the LLC with the tax benefits of a corporation.
 You would first need to form the LLC in the usual way, then make the election.

 Who Can Help Me Make This Decision?

 Still confused about whether to start an LLC or a corporation?
 It's a complex decision and one you shouldn't make quickly.
 As noted above, the tax consequences can be a deciding factor. and every business situation is unique.
 Before you make a decision, talk to two people:

 This article about 7 questions to ask before deciding on a business type might also be helpful.